patriciarichmond/github-flow-workflow-sample/README.md

-This is README - 1 from remote.
+This is README - from both.
 This is README - 2.